UBC-MDS/DSCI-532_2025_27_CA_Wildfire-Dashboard/reports/m4_reflection.md

 - Removed 0 on Y-axis everywhere for Line chart
 - Introduced state and submit buttons for all three filters.
-- add incident date to incident ID for easy identification
+- Used incident name instead of incident ID for easy identification
 - Removed Zoom on the buttom line charts
 - Added cleadr filter button for all filters
 - Create favicon and tab title
 - Enhance user guidance and context through text.
 - The performance of the dashboard was improved by:
-  - Cache initial dashboard data for faster loading.
+  - Cache initial dashboard
   - Save preprocessed data in more efficient format (other than CSV) (parquet / feather / pickle).
   - "Apply filters" button to avoid updating the entire dashboard with every single filter input.
   - used Dask for parallel processing to improve performance.